Popov-Lab-UNC/DELi/README.md

 NOTE: DELi is built to run on linux or windows, it has not been tested on MacOS, but in theory should be work there as well

-DELi is built will multiprocessing as the matching and barcode calling is a CPU hungry process.
+DELi is built with multiprocessing, as the matching and barcode calling is a CPU hungry process.
 It is recommended that you install DELi on a computer with at least 20 cores.
 Currently, the Popov lab uses a machine with a 32 core Threadripper (`glassfrog.dhcp.unc.edu`)